-If you have questions regarding the Archer application, such as needing an account, or best way to access the application, please use the request assistance tab at the top of the VITA service catalog webpage or by contacting the VITA Customer Care Center (VCCC) via the IT service portal.
+If you have questions regarding the Archer application, such as needing an account, or best way to access the application, please use the request assistance tab at the top of the Catalog Services or by contacting the VITA Customer Care Center (VCCC).

 The following roadmaps enable agencies and suppliers to plan more predictable and scheduled updates.
-Because assessments are "forecasted" with best available information at the time of a decision, they are subject to change to maintain resilience with changes occurring outside the commonwealth's control.
+Because assessments are "forecasted" with best available information at the time of a decision, they are subject to change to maintain resilience with changes occurring outside the Commonwealth's control.
 VITA's robust exceptions process is readily available to account for any unforeseen conflicts that may arise following guidance found in the technology roadmaps.
 Please use the Archer application to enter an EA exception.
-If you have questions regarding accessing Archer, please contact VCCC - https://vccc.vita.virginia.gov/vita?id=vita_sc_home
+If you have questions regarding accessing Archer, please contact VCCC.

 Review our most recent definitions guidance to fully understand each roadmap:

 Following are the most current roadmaps available.

 Please contact email@example.com for any comments, questions or concerns.

 Provides discussion of an enterprise architecture (EA) topic, which may include principles, recommendations, best practices, rationale and any implications.